Surgical Tables for Spinal Surgery: Complete Equipment Selection Guide

 - Artifact reduction design (especially around junctions and supports)

 A practical benchmark many teams use: a radiolucent zone long enough to support full-length imaging from cervical to lumbar when needed.
-If your facility performs multi-level work or navigation-driven cases, surgical tables for spinal surgery should be evaluated as “imaging equipment,” not just a positioning tool.
+If your facility performs multi-level work or navigation-driven cases, the table should be evaluated as “imaging equipment,” not just a positioning tool.

 Spine positioning is about exposure and biomechanics.
-The best surgical tables for spinal surgery provide:
+A capable table should provide:

 - Lateral tilt for approach optimization

-- Trendelenburg / reverse Trendelenburg for specific access and anesthetic management needs
+- Trendelenburg / reverse Trendelenburg for access and anesthetic management

 - Segmental adjustability so you can isolate positioning to the target region without destabilizing the whole patient

 Motorized positioning is valuable, but only if it is smooth.
 Jerky motion can disrupt exposure, shift anatomy relative to navigation, or create team hesitation.
-In other words: precision movement is part of what makes surgical tables for spinal surgery “spine-capable.”
+Precision movement is part of what separates a spine-capable table from a general-purpose one.

 Weight capacity is not only about the number on the brochure.
-With surgical tables for spinal surgery, stability must hold at:
+Stability must hold at:

 - extreme tilt angles